KekoSeries/KekoTemplate/README.md

 # KekoTemplate
-Bukkit plugin template to create fast plugins.
+Bukkit plugin template to create plugins as fast as possible.